tampueduard/study003-the-hidden-harmony/README.md

 const a4 = 440; // (Hz)
 const freq_red = a4 * (Math.pow(2, (-9 / 12)));
 ```
-Below, a graphical representation make easier to see the repetition that occures in the RGB colour space and the ralation to Hue and the 12 semitones:
+Below, a graphical representation make easier to see the repetition that occurs in the RGB colour space and the relation to Hue and the 12 semitones:

 <p  align="center">
 <img src="img/003_pseudo_[2].png" width="800">